-None of these vaccines contain live SARS-CoV-2 coronavirus and therefore cannot give you COVID-19.
-The potential side effects of these vaccines are discussed in more detail in the section 'What are the risks of taking part in this trial?'.
+Neither vaccine contains the SARS-CoV-2 coronavirus and therefore cannot give you COVID-19.
+The potential side effects of these vaccines are discussed in more detail in the section 'What are the risks of taking part in this trial'.